Dynom/TySug/README.md

 ### Case-sensitivity

 TySug does not normalise words.
 This means that words are treated in a case-sensitive matter.
 This is done mostly to avoid doing unnecessary work in the hot-path.
-Typically you'll want to make sure both your lists and your input uses the same casing.
+Typically, you'll want to make sure both your lists and your input uses the same casing.

 ### Ordering